OctopusDeploy/blog/blog/2021-05/creating-new-architecture/index.md

 ### Decision Making

-When making decisions at Octopus, we are strong believers in creating concensus, and then executing strongly on the basis of it.
-Almost all impactful decisions are deeply scruitinized.
-When defining architecture, this scruitiny allows you to better forsee system-level impacts of architectural choices.
+When making decisions at Octopus, we are strong believers in creating consensus, and then executing strongly on the basis of it.
+Almost all impactful decisions are deeply scrutinized.
+When defining architecture, this scrutiny allows you to better forsee system-level impacts of architectural choices.
 This is one of the _hardest_ things to do when building new architecture, but it is also the _most important_.

 To make great decisions, you need to ensure the right experts have had input into your architectural decisions.